Giorgio La Pira: Education

 La Pira was born on 9 January 1904 in Pozzallo, Ragusa, Sicily, to a Sicilian packing-house worker.
 He was the first of six children born to Gaetano La Pira (1870–1937) and Angela Occhipinti (1876–1943).
 He was baptized on the following 7 February with his maternal uncle Luigi (1880–1973) as his godfather.
 His maternal aunt was Settimia Machi Bartolini (1888–1945).
 His siblings were Salvatore (1905–1975), Giuseppina (1908–1990), Giovannino (1912–2003), Maria Cristina (1913–1980), and Ernesto (1915–2005).
-One close friend was Salvatore Quasimodo who was a future Nobel prize-winner for literature and another friend was Giuseppe Lazzati.
-He often read Dante Aligheri as well as Plato and Saint Thomas More.
+One close friend was Salvatore Quasimodo, who was a future Nobel prize-winner for literature, and another friend was Giuseppe Lazzati.
+He often read Dante Alighieri as well as Plato and Saint Thomas More.
 La Pira attended the Giacinto Pandolfi school from 1909 to 1913 as part of his education and entered the Antonello Technical-Commercial College from 1914 until 1917.

 Throughout 1921, La Pira worked alongside his maternal uncle Luigi so as to contribute towards keeping himself in school.
-His Catholic upbringing and in particular the teachings of Saint Francis of Assisi had a vital role in shaping his political and philosophical beliefs.
+His Catholic upbringing and, in particular, the teachings of Saint Francis of Assisi had a vital role in shaping his political and philosophical beliefs.
 He saw all that he did and each position he took as an expression of his spiritual beliefs.
-In 1922 he studied for his high school examination where he obtained his diploma in Palermo.
-It was at this time that he often visited the home of Federico Rampolla who helped him prepare for his final exam in Latin and Greek.
+In 1922, he studied for his high school examination, where he obtained his diploma in Palermo.
+It was at this time that he often visited the home of Federico Rampolla, who helped him prepare for his final exam in Latin and Greek.
 It was also where he met Federico's cardinal brother Mariano.
 It was in 1924 that he experienced a profound religious calling that would forever set the pattern for his life.
 He studied accounting in Messina (from 1914 to 1922) and received a law degree from the University of Florence in 1925.
-He became professor of Roman Law there in 1933 and his openness helped him achieve a cordial relationship with his students.
+He became a professor of Roman Law there in 1933, and his openness helped him achieve a cordial relationship with his students.